PROJECTS OVERVIEW

 Family talk about science is often prompted by children’s media consumption habits.
 Through Talking Science with Media our team closely examines children’s video watching and podcast listening habits to understand how those experiences prompt STEM related conversations with family members that can lead to the development of their STEM identities.

-Talking Science in the Kitchen aims to cultivate a diverse group of STEM professionals who can formulate solutions to global challenges, support the social mobility of youth from marginalized groups, and more importantly, to allow all children the experience of enjoyment, discovery, and curiosity that are inextricable from STEM inquiry and fundamental to healthy development.
-This endeavor builds on families’ existing co-cooking habits and cultural experiences to create discovery experiences that build valuable skills for STEM hobbies or careers.
+We believe all children deserve the experience of enjoyment, discovery, and curiosity that are inextricable from STEM inquiry and fundamental to healthy development.
+Talking Science in the Kitchen aims to inspire children's STEM interests and build fundamental skills to formulate solutions to global challenges, support social mobility.
+This endeavor builds on families’ existing co-cooking habits and cultural experiences to create discovery experiences that lead to lifelong STEM hobbies or careers and healthy eating habits.

 More and more researchers are discovering the valuable contributions that out-of-school time (OST) experiences make toward children’s STEM identity development—above and beyond their school experiences.
-To better understand the different ways OST experiences inspire youth from diverse geographic, cultural, and socioeconomic backgrounds to pursue STEM careers, we have partnered with Harvard and the Smithsonian Institute to develop a survey for large-scale, national distribution.
+To better understand the ways OST experiences inspire youth with diverse experiences to pursue STEM careers, we have partnered with Harvard and the Smithsonian Institute to engage in nationally representative data collection efforts.

 When we see ourselves as a STEM person, we open opportunities for lifelong fulfillment through STEM related careers and hobbies.